Proverbidioms: History

-Proverbidioms was completed in 1975 and published by Breitenbach as a poster in 1980, along with the list of included sayings.
-It remains in print to this day as it has proven quite popular.
+Proverbidioms was completed in 1975 and published by Breitenbach as a poster in 1980, along with a list of the included sayings.
+It remains in print to this day, as it has proven quite popular.
 Several counterfeit posters have turned up over the years.
 In 1988, Proverbidioms was published as a jigsaw puzzle by Bits & Pieces and then by SunsOut, and is still in print.
 It has been licensed for other products as well.
 It has appeared as part of the set decoration on the TV shows Beverly Hills, 90210, As the World Turns, and on a Disney pilot.
 Also appeared on Highway to Heaven, 2005, season 2, episode 10, The Monster Part 1, 16 minutes, 40 seconds into the episode.

 Proverbidioms is used extensively in education to teach about proverbs in classrooms, in corporate creativity workshops, in teaching the deaf, and in teaching English to foreign students.
 The Canadian Institute of English and the Watchtower Society in particular have taken the posters to over 100 countries for this last-mentioned purpose.

 The artist painted additional versions of this title along with related themed paintings.

 In 2011 Breitenbach published an eBook titled Proverbidioms: All the Answers & Trivia.
 This is the first time that location maps were provided for all the idioms included in the Proverbidioms series of paintings, and in the themed paintings.
 The artist also reveals background information and illustrates the creation process for these large works.

 In 2012 an iPad app was made using the paintings.